 By default, VAO skips a number of steps during the plan testing process — Generate Event, Send Email, Shutdown Source VM and VM Power Actions.
 That is why when you create a DataLab, you cannot add these steps at the New VM Template step of the wizard.

 - At the Summary step, review configuration information and click Finish.

-A common use case for virtual lab groups is to provide domain controllers for the test environment.
-If there are domain controllers in a virtual lab group, it is essential to add the Prepare DC for Test Lab step.
+A common use case for lab groups is to provide domain controllers for the test environment.
+If there are domain controllers in a lab group, it is essential to add the Prepare DC for DataLab step.
 By design, it will automatically become the first step in the step execution order.

 There is no clear use case for replicating a domain controller.
 Failing over to a domain controller that contains an old version of the Active Directory database is not recommended by Microsoft.
 The only real use case for replicating a domain controller is to use it in an isolated lab group, and you may need to create a replication job specifically for that purpose.